abougouffa/minemacs/docs/README.md

 There are two main files that can be added in the `~/.minemacs.d` directory:

-1. The `~/.minemacs.d/modules.el` file contains a list of enabled modules and a list of disabled packages (`minemacs-modules` and `minemacs-disabled-packages` can be set in this file).
+1. The `~/.minemacs.d/modules.el` file contains a list of enabled modules and/or a list of disabled packages (`minemacs-modules` and `minemacs-disabled-packages` can be set in this file).
+So if you want to enable a module (_ex._ `me-prog`) but you need to exclude a particular package (_ex._ `ts-movement`), you can add the latter to `minemacs-disabled-packages`.
 2. The `~/.minemacs.d/config.el` file contains the user configuration and customization, you can think of it as your `init.el`, which gets loaded at the end of MinEmacs' `init.el`!

 This repository contains skeleton files for [`modules.el`](/skel/modules.el) and [`config.el`](/skel/config.el) (under [`skel/`](/skel)).
 We highly recommend